qtepics/qtepics.github.io/environment_variables.md

 Applicable to Qt5 only, and defines include files needed for QtPrintSupport.

+### <a name="QE_PVACCESS_SUPPORT"></a>QE_PVACCESS_SUPPORT (Optional, EPICS Qt 3.7 or later)

+When not defined or not set to YES, the QE Framework will be built to support the Channel Access protocol only.
+If set to YES, the framework will be built for both the Channel Access and the PV Access protocols provided that the EPICS Qt framework is being built against EPICS base 7 or later.

+See the [Getting Started page](getting_started.html) for more details.

 ### <a name="QE_ARCHAPPL_SUPPORT"></a>QE_ARCHAPPL_SUPPORT (Optional)

 When not defined or not set to YES, the QE Framework will only be built to support the EPICS Channel Archiver.
 If set to YES, the framework will be built for both EPICS Channel Access Archive and the EPICS Archiver Appliance.